Streamer, left-wing commentator Hasan Piker says he was detained, questioned inappropriately at O'Hare

-A popular streamer with more than 2 million followers said he was detained and questioned at Chicago's O'Hare International Airport for more than two hours.
+Popular Twitch streamer and political commentator Hasan Piker, who has more than 2 million followers on the live-streaming platform, said he was detained and questioned by federal authorities at Chicago's O'Hare International Airport for more than two hours after arriving in the U.S. on an international flight.

-This all happened as Hasan Piker was headed to town to speak at the University of Chicago.

 "Everything I've done is fully protected under the First Amendment, OK?"
 Piker said.
 "And none of these questions are actually valid questions to ask."